airKing05/youtube-clone/README.md

 # YouTube Clone Web App

 This is a fully responsive YouTube clone web application built using React, Redux, and Redux Saga.
 The app utilizes the YouTube Data API to fetch and display video information.
-The following API endpoints are used: `/videos`, `/search`, `/commentThreads`, `/channels`, and `/playlistItems`.
+The following API endpoints are used: `/videos`, `/search`, `/commentThreads`, `/channels`, `/subscriptions` and `/playlistItems`.

+&nbsp;

 ## Features